-GEORGIA SPECIAL – VISIONS OF ZHIVA GOES TBILISI
+GEORGIA SPECIAL: VISIONS OF ZHIVA IN TBILISI

 Georgia is having a moment.
 There’s been much hype around this beautiful Caucasus region country this year: Travel websites ranked it among top destinations to visit and lifestyle magazines seem to have found in Tbilisi the new capital of cool after the alleged “death” of traditional culture hubs such as London or Berlin.
 Meanwhile in Tbilisi, young people are raving for social change and 4/4 has become the soundtrack for a progressive revolution.

 Tourism and techno paving the way to Europe

 Tourism and techno are Georgia’s main attractions from the Western viewpoint and they are slowly paving the way into Europe for the former Soviet republic.
 But the journey only just began and the path is long – and Russia is always keeping an eye.
 2018 marks ten years since long-term tensions between Georgia and Russia escalated into a short but devastating war, while the regions of South Ossetia and Abkhazia remain occupied to this day.
 Outside of the numerous clubs and alternative venues that culture up former factories and other grim looking Soviet-era structures, the country remains largely conservative.
 Marijuana consumption has been decriminalized earlier this year, but getting caught with some MDMA may still land you up to eight years in prison.
 For the LGBTQ community, public space continues to be an “enemy territory”.